Want a finger friendly version of tiramisu? Try tiramisu truffles! Perfect for portion control, and you don’t need a spoon!

 Tiramisu as finger food?

-Normally, this Italian dessert is made with coffee-dipped ladyfingers layered with a whipped mixture of eggs, sugar, and mascarpone cheese, then topped with cocoa powder…it’s not really something you can eat without a spoon.
+Normally, Tiramisu is made with coffee-dipped ladyfingers layered with a whipped mixture of eggs, sugar, and mascarpone cheese, then topped with cocoa powder…it’s not really something you can eat without a spoon.
 Why did I want to mess with a classic, I hear you ask?
 Well, I was catering my daughter’s Italian-themed bridal shower, and I wanted to get creative with the menu…you know, upend the expectations a little.
 Remember the Limoncello?
 That was also for the shower.
-Enter finger friendly tiramisu truffles – all the joys of tiramisu wrapped in a decadent bit of dark chocolate.
+Enter finger friendly Tiramisu truffles – all the joys of tiramisu wrapped in a decadent bit of dark chocolate.

 The only downside to this plan was that I’d have to temper chocolate again.
-I wrote about my adventures of dipping cake pops, and more recently dipping all sorts of items when I talked about tempering chocolate.
-Tempering chocolate is just no fun to me, but this time I had a secret weapon…my birthday was earlier this month, and my family bought me a KitchenAid Precise Heat Mixing Bowl. (what the heck is that?)
-I’m glad you asked, Dear Reader!
+Tempering chocolate is just no fun to me, but this time I had a secret weapon…a KitchenAid Precise Heat Mixing Bowl (a birthday gift from my considerate family).
 It’s an attachment to the KitchenAid Stand Mixer that tempers melted chocolate, then holds that chocolate in temper as you dip.
-(If you don’t know what I’m talking about, head over to In a temper with chocolate to get a quick refresher course.
+If you don’t know what I’m talking about, head here for a quick refresher course.
 It’s ok…I’ll wait…hmmm…I need to get to the recipe soon…back with me?
-Great!)
+Great!
 With this device, there’s no more standing and stirring until the temperature is just right, and you don’t need to bring your heating pad in from the bedroom.
 Score!

 There was a learning curve involved when I flipped on the switch (i.e. having to do the procedure twice to get the chocolate properly tempered…user error), but after I figured it out it was (mostly) smooth sailing.
 I still needed to clean off the dipping spoon from cooled chocolate several times so that the truffles dropped onto the tray (otherwise, they just stuck to the spoon, upside down, and no amount of tapping or poking would release it).
 With those minor roadblocks handled, success was assured…or at least it looked promising.
 With the recipe for If you give a blonde a kitchen‘s Tiramisu truffles in hand, let’s get started!

 - 2 Tbsp sugar

-- 2 tsp espresso powder, optional (I didn’t use it – again, see the Notes)
+- 2 tsp espresso powder, optional (see Recipe Notes)

-- In a food processor, blend ladyfingers (half the package at a time) until you have fine crumbs.
+- In a food processor, blend ladyfingers, half the package at a time, until you have fine crumbs.
 Set aside 2 tablespoons to sprinkle on the truffles later.
-Transfer the remaining crumbs to a bowl.
+Transfer the remaining crumbs to the bowl of a stand mixer.
 Add the sugar and whisk until combined.

 - Using a stand mixer fitted with a paddle attachment (or a hand mixer), add the mascarpone cheese to the bowl and mix until fully incorporated.
-Add the espresso or liqueur one tablespoon at a time.
-You do not want a goopy consistency – it should be similar to a soft cookie dough (I needed 3 Tbsp of liquid).
-Transfer the mixture to a sealed container and place in the fridge for 45 minutes to an hour.
-(I held it overnight and it was fine)
+Add the espresso and/or liqueur one tablespoon at a time until the texture is like a soft cookie dough.
+Transfer the mixture to a sealed container and chill for 45 minutes (or overnight).

-- Place the baking sheet in the fridge for a 5 to 10 minutes for the chocolate to harden.
+- Place the baking sheet in the fridge for 15 minutes to allow the chocolate to harden.